 This research theme centers itself on the incursion of contemporary forms of natural resource extraction into indigenous territories, communities and their life projects.
 Conceptually, we can see global extractives and indigenous societies as two modes characterized by distinct ontologies, territorialities, temporalities and markedly different positions within the larger political economy (Cruikshank 2005).
-Conflict and violence (of different orders) or negotiation and adaptation bookend the dynamics of how the interplay between autochthonous and extractivist modes play out.
-This research theme thus seeks to bring together the remarkable range of experiences of the CICADA teams to: [a] better understand the dynamics of the autochthonous-extractivist interface; [b] highlight how resource extraction bears upon the elaboration of life projects; [c] articulate strategies for protecting communities and territories; [d] identify sources of power to undertake such actions; and [e] facilitate cross-learning between the member teams of the programme.
+Conflict and violence (of different orders) or negotiation and adaptation bookend the dynamics of how the interplay between indigenous and extractivist modes play out.
+This research theme thus seeks to bring together the remarkable range of experiences of the CICADA teams to: [a] better understand the dynamics of the indigenous-extractivist interface; [b] highlight how resource extraction bears upon the elaboration of life projects; [c] articulate strategies for protecting communities and territories; [d] identify sources of power to undertake such actions; and [e] facilitate cross-learning between the team members of the programme.

 Work within this theme explores the concrete political, social, and economic interfaces between communities and the extractives sector.
-Two interfaces will be of special interest: 1) the local diagnostics that are made by communities regarding the context and effects of resource extraction on their territories, and 2) the spaces of political action where communities enact strategies for countering forced “development”.
+Two interfaces will be of special interest: 1) the local diagnostics that are made by communities regarding the context and effects of resource extraction on their territories, and 2) the spaces of political action where communities enact strategies for countering forced “development.”
 Although diagnostics might be seen as preceding actions and strategies to some extent, the two constantly feed into each other.
-Projects within this theme aim to explore the perception of various forms of violence embedded in the law, the structure of the State, and corporate governmentality that shape and frame the conditions of extraction at various scales.
+Projects within this theme aim to explore th perception of various forms of violence embedded in the law, the structure of the State, and corporate governmentality that shape and frame the conditions of extraction at various scales.
 They are also attuned to the multiple ways that corporate governmentality deploys itself in zones targeted for resource extraction through strategies for “managing” community relations or producing community consent (Li, 2009; Welker, 2009).
 For their part researchers have devised a substantial conceptual vocabulary distinguishing between structural, symbolic, direct, and many other forms of violence that intervene in resource extraction contexts (Lee Peluso and Watts 2001).
 They have also used the lenses of anti-politics (Nadasdy 2005), governmentality (Escobar 2008), and emotional marginalization (Morales and Harris 2014) in resource management contexts to create narratives that make the dynamics of exclusion and/or reduction to ‘bare life’ more visible (Gregory and Pred 2006; Tyner 2014).
 Researchers, writers, and documentarians concerned with social suffering (Farmer 2010) identify the ways in which violence and intense racism work to position indigenous communities more vulnerably in relation to the law and social care (Tyner 2014).
 This work dovetails with efforts made to bring local voices, experiences, and diagnostics of violence to the fore in discussions of unrelenting resource extraction (CNCA 2014).

 The interface between communities and the actors and structures of natural resource extraction is not merely diagnostic.
 Perceiving, naming, and documenting the violent causes and effects of development agendas articulates with creative community responses.
 In contexts of structural violence and marginalization, resistance often takes the shape of reinvesting sites of power.
 If the law, the structure of the State, and corporate governmentality can be seen as vectors of violence, and are often narrated as such, they are also potential sites of actions and strategies (Anaya, 2005).
 Lawsuits, re-appropriation of nominally “consultative” processes, pressures made for the strengthening of accountability, and participation in various dispute resolution processes can be seen as examples of ways in which communities try to work the system from within in order to address the unacceptable aspects, or the unacceptable nature, of resource extraction (McGee, 2009; Kirsch, 2014; North, L., Clark, T. D., & Patroni 2006).
 However, these efforts can meet with substantial opposition, if not with outright criminalization (Cunneen 2011; Pedersen 2014).